 How do you handle a client who’s panicking about the market?
 Add your thoughts in the comments!

 Want to see exactly how I helped Nathan and Ariel?
-Join Amplified Planning CORE!
+Join Amplified Planning !
 You’ll get access to videos of my sessions with them so you can “sit in” and listen to our conversation.
 Plus, I’ve included commentary on my thought process so you can understand how I approached their situation.
 It’s a fantastic opportunity to pick up new tools for helping your own clients during a tough market.
-Join AP CORE today
+Join AP CORE or COMMUNITY today